michaelpq/michaelpq.github.io/manuals/git-manual/index.markdown

     git rebase --continue

-makes rebase continue to the next conflict.
+Makes rebase continue to the next conflict.

     git rebase --abort

-stops rebase.
+Stops rebase.

     git rebase --skip

-skip this conflict.
+Skip this conflict.
 Once a conflict is solved on a file, do not forget to add it with "git add" before continue rebase.
+The interactive mode is useful as well and far more flexible if you need to edit, amend or merge a couple of commits during the rebase.

+    git rebase --interactive $BRANCH_NAME

 When only few commits are being moved, git cherry-pick is also useful.
 For example, by being on $CURRENT_BRANCH: